lukamacura/womenreset/knowledge-base/Metabolic Changes & Weight Gain.md

 motivation_nudge: "🌱 Sometimes weight gain isn’t lack of willpower — it’s biology asking for rhythm and repair."

-follow_up_question: "Want to learn how gut health supports metabolism?
+follow_up_question: "Want to learn how gut health changes in menopause?
 I can show you how balanced digestion helps hormone stability and energy."
+follow_up_links:
+  - persona: "nutrition"
+    topic: "Nutrition in Menopause"
+    subtopic: "Gut Health & Hormone Balance"
+    label: "learn about Gut Health & Hormone Balance"

 intent_patterns:
   - "Could this be my thyroid?"